Progressing from College to University

 We have partnership arrangements in place with four Scottish universities to allow students to complete the first stages of their degrees at Forth Valley College, while moving on to the university to complete the remainder of their degree.

-We're still accepting applications for courses starting in September 2021 via UCAS and our website.
+We are currently accepting applications for courses starting in September 2022 via UCAS.

 Most pathways to universitiy are noted on each College course webpage, under the 'progression' section.